Joey Gallo Player Props: Twins vs. Phillies

-Joey Gallo, with a slugging percentage of .300 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Philadelphia Phillies, with Cristopher Sanchez on the hill, August 11 at 7:05 PM ET.
+Joey Gallo, with a slugging percentage of .238 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins versus the Philadelphia Phillies, with Taijuan Walker on the mound, August 12 at 6:05 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Tigers.
+He had a hitless showing in his previous game (0-for-4) against the Phillies.

 Joey Gallo Game Info & Props vs. the Phillies